 Growing other plants?
 Check out our guides to the best self-watering planters, or the best garden cloches.
-And if you're growing in a greenhouse, our 11 useful greenhouse accessories article will be worth a look.
+And if you're growing in a greenhouse, our useful greenhouse accessories article is worth a look.

 Browse our selection of heated propagators, below: